microchip-pic-avr-examples/dspic33ck512mpt608-provision-prototyping/README.md

 ## Prerequisites

 The Secure Document Extranet (SDE) is a platform available through the [myMicrochip](https://www.microchip.com/myMicrochip/#/) portal that allows users to access secure documents under an active Non-Disclosure Agreement.
-Follow the directions found in the [SDE user guide](https://www.microchip.com/en-us/support/sde-user-guide) to get access to the SDE.
+Follow the directions found in the [SDE User Guide](https://www.microchip.com/en-us/support/sde-user-guide) to get access to the SDE.

 > **NOTE:** This project requires a non-public version of TA100 support.

-1. Follow the steps found in the "Request Access to Information About Specific Products" section [here](https://www.microchip.com/en-us/support/sde-user-guide) to request secure documents on myMicrochip.
+1. Follow the steps found in the "Request Access to Information About Specific Products" section of the [SDE User Guide](https://www.microchip.com/en-us/support/sde-user-guide) to request secure documents on myMicrochip.

 2. The items that need to be requested are:
     - TA100-TCSM TPDS configurator (see ["TPDS Setup"](#tpds-setup))